Skip to main content

 adata.write_h5ad(out_anndata)

-When the Anndata object is read into rakaia, the spot size and region dimension will automatically be computed from the spatial coordinates:
+When the Anndata object is read into rakaia, the spot size and region dimension will automatically be computed from the spatial coordinates and scale factors:

 Non-spot based assays